microsoft/playwright/packages/playwright-core/bin/socks-certs/README.md

 These certificates are used when client certificates are used with Playwright.
 Playwright then creates a Socks proxy, which sits between the browser and the actual target server.
-The Socks proxy then does the TLS upgrade using the certficiates in this directory (locally) while maintaining the client certificates to the target server.
+The Socks proxy uses this certificiate to talk to the browser and establishes its own secure TLS connection to the server.
 The certificates are generated via:

 ```bash